nickpharrison/htmlfy/README.md

-# fnhtml
+# htmlfy
-Functions to format HTML.
+HTML formatter yo!
 Mainly to prettify or minify.

-`fnhtml` is a fork of [html-formatter](https://github.com/uznam8x/html-formatter/tree/master).
+`htmlfy` is a fork of [html-formatter](https://github.com/uznam8x/html-formatter/tree/master).
 Most of the processing logic has been preserved, and full credit for that goes to the original author.
 I've made the following major enhancements.

 - Fully typed.
 - Replaced `var` declarations.